Heaven for Everyone: Critical reception

 A reviewer from Music Week rated Queen's version of the song four out of five, adding, "Four years in the making, Freddie Mercury's final work has resurfaced with the long-awaited album Made in Heaven due in November, from which comes this emotional ballad with all the signs of a big hit."
-John Robinson from NME wrote, "Brought back to life for you by the miracles of modern financial practice, this has the air of a single whose video will comprise either slow motion footage of Sir Fred playing 'Hammer to Fall' at Live Aid, or by slow motuin footage of children playing happily on the facilities — swings, possibly a roundabout — thoughtfully provided by the borough in a municipal park.
+John Robinson from NME wrote, "Brought back to life for you by the miracles of modern financial practice, this has the air of a single whose video will comprise either slow motion footage of Sir Fred playing 'Hammer to Fall' at Live Aid, or by slow motion footage of children playing happily on the facilities — swings, possibly a roundabout — thoughtfully provided by the borough in a municipal park.
 There is also, however, an awful undercurrent of 'Christmas single that won't die, but will be sung by rugby footballers forever' about this, as well as an awful guitar solo from Poodle May.'"
 Mark Frith from Smash Hits gave it a top score of five out of five, saying, "During the last year of his life only his voice remained unaffected — and, blimey, it's good.
 Completed after his death this record is a fairly average song elevated into brilliance by a chorus the entire pop world would give their left arm for.
 Just great."